 At this point, line 13, our program is initialized and ready to run.
 Inside an infinite loop we check for user input, move the ball, and then draw the ball.
 If you are familiar with GUI programming, you have had experience with events and event loops.
 In pygame this is no different, we check if a QUIT event has happened.
 If so we simply exit the program, pygame will ensure everything is cleanly shutdown.

 It is time to update our position for the ball.
-Lines 17 to 21 move the ballrect variable by the current speed.
-If the ball has moved outside the screen, we reverse the speed in that direction.
+Lines 17 moves the ballrect variable by the current speed.
+Lines 18 thru 21 reverse the speed if the ball has moved outside the screen.
 Not exactly Newtonian physics, but it is all we need.